 Following her senior year at Pacific, Gibson was invited to play in the United States Volleyball Open National Championships in Phoenix, Ariz., where she and her team took home the silver medal.

 Gibson then served as a volunteer assistant coach at Pacific while completeing coursework toward her Masters of Arts in Sports Sciences.

-She graduated as a prep standout at Bakersfield's Foothill High School.
-As one of PrepVolleyball.com's Top 250 in the nation, Gibson also earned Kern County Player of the Year honors after leading the country in kills, digs and aces all four years in high school and setting the school's all-time kill record.
+As a prep, the standout from Bakersfield's Foothill High School was one of PrepVolleyball.com's Top 250 in the nation.
+The Kern County Player of the Year led the country in kills, digs and aces all four years in high school and setting the school's all-time kill record.